-During the summer of 1944, the SS Richard Montgomery left port for the U.K. Carrying thousands of tons of munitions, the trip was intended to be its final voyage – and it was.
-That August, the ship anchored in the Great Nore Anchorage.
-It began to drift and hit a sea bank, causing a shipwreck that to this day is a danger to those who reside along the shoreline.
+During the summer of 1944, the SS Richard Montgomery left port in Philadelphia for the United Kingdom.
+Carrying thousands of tons of munitions, the trip was intended to be the liberty ship’s final voyage – and it was.
+That August, she anchored in the Great Nore Anchorage and began to drift, hitting a sandbank and suffering damage during low tide.
+The impact caused a shipwreck that remains a danger to those who reside along the shoreline.

 The initial salvage effort

-The effort to recover the onboard munitions began on August 23, 1944.
-It had grounded amidships, resulting in its weak spot, the back, breaking.
-During the attempt, the ship’s hull cracked open, causing several cargo holds toward the bow end to flood.
+The effort to recover the SS Richard Montgomery‘s over 6,100 tons of munitions began on August 23, 1944.
+The vessel grounded amidships, resulting in her weak spot, the back, breaking.
+During the salvage effort, her hull cracked open, causing several cargo holds toward the bow to flood.

-Using the SS Richard Montgomery‘s own cargo handling equipment, crews were able to remove approximately half of the munitions.
+Using Richard Montgomery‘s own cargo handling equipment, crews removed approximately half of the munitions.
 While reports vary as to what was emptied, it’s said the two stern holds were likely cleared.
-An investigation by the Southend Chamber of Trade concluded all of the fused bombs had been cleared, but this finding is considered inconclusive.
+An investigation by the Southend Chamber of Trade concluded that all of the fused bombs had also been removed, but this finding is considered to be inconclusive.

-Efforts to unload the ship ended on September 25, 1944, after the wreck flooded.
+Efforts to unload the ship ended on September 25, 1944, following the wreckage becoming flooded.

-Presently, the wreck of the SS Richard Montgomery contains an estimated 1,400 tons of munitions: 2,000 cases of fragmentation cluster bombs and 208 tons of TNT-containing bombs.
-The site is monitored 24/7 by the Maritime and Coastguard Agency and is subject to a 500-meter exclusion zone.
+Presently, the SS Richard Montgomery contains approximately 1,400 tons of munitions: 2,000 cases of fragmentation cluster bombs and 208 tons of TNT-containing explosives.
+The site is monitored 24/7 by the Maritime and Coastguard Agency and subject to a 500-meter exclusion zone.

-The area was made a prohibited site under the 1973 Protection of Wrecks Act, due to the danger of disruption.
-According to a 2000 government study, there are three main risks associated with the wreck: another vessel colliding with it; the wreck breaking apart due to deterioration; and it being significantly moved in any way.
+The area was made a prohibited site under the 1973 Protection of Wrecks Act, due to the danger of disruption, with Medway Ports given the responsibility of marking and guarding the wreckage on behalf of the Maritime and Coastguard Agency.
+According to a 2000 government study, there are three main risks associated with the wreck: a vessel colliding with it; the ship breaking apart due to deterioration; and the wreck being significantly moved.

-Surveys conducted in 2017 and 2018 show the ship to be in stable condition, but with accelerated levels of deterioration.
-Another study using multi-beam sonar and lasers heightened concerns that a chain reaction would occur if the detonators became unstable, resulting in the ignition of the entire load.
+Surveys conducted in 2017 and ’18 show Richard Montgomery to be in stable condition, but with accelerated levels of deterioration.
+Another study using multi-beam sonar and lasers heightened concerns that a chain reaction would occur if the detonators became unstable, resulting in the ignition of the entire load of munitions.

-Opinions are divided regarding the explosive risk of the wreck.
-Labour peer Lord Harris argues the cargo is “deteriorating together in an unstable environment, unguarded and unprotected.”
-Conservative frontbencher Baroness Barran, on the other hand, counters that the fuses have likely become so degraded that the possibility of an explosion is remote.
+Opinions are divided regarding the explosive risk of the SS Richard Montgomery.
+Labour peer Lord Harris argues the cargo is “deteriorating together in an unstable environment, unguarded and unprotected,” while Conservative frontbencher Baroness Barran counters that the fuses have likely become so degraded that the possibility of an explosion is remote.

-While Barran’s theory was reinforced by members of the Maritime and Coastguard Agency, scientists have since countered, explaining the TNT itself is not inert and could explode if detonated.
-This conclusion mirrors those of the government report and a 1997 survey review, which found the TNT has likely experienced limited property change, as it is encased in metal.
+While Barran’s theory was reinforced by members of the Maritime and Coastguard Agency, scientists found the opposite to be true, explaining the TNT itself is not inert and could explode if detonated.
+This conclusion mirrors those of the government report and a 1997 survey review, which found the TNT has likely experienced limited property change, as it’s encased in metal.

-According to experts, if the SS Richard Montgomery were to explode, it would create a tsunami wave of between 4 to 16 feet.
+According to experts, if Richard Montgomery were to explode, the ship would create a tsunami wave of between 4 and 16 feet in height.
 Its impact would lead to flooding in London.
-A 2004 report from the New Scientist stated the explosion itself would be one of the largest ever non-nuclear blasts, with a force so strong it would damage buildings and blow out windows.
+A 2004 report from New Scientist stated the explosion itself would be one of the largest ever non-nuclear blasts, with a force so strong it would damage buildings and blow out windows.

-Should the wreck be removed, it’s stated an area of around 25 miles would need to be evacuated for months at a time.
-Those advocating it be left alone believe it will gradually degrade over time, and that its cargo will get wet in the process and become neutralized.
+Should the SS Richard Montgomery be removed, it’s stated an area of around 25 miles would need to be evacuated for months at a time.
+Those advocating the wreck be left alone believe it will gradually degrade over time, meaning the cargo will get wet and become neutralized.